Registration is done online.

 Clubs are open to all Prescott students in Kindergarten through 5th grade and they are free of charge to anyone who participates.
 Prescott school partners with Family Service, 21st Century Lincoln Community Learning Centers, school teachers and other community partners to support club opportunities.

-First semester clubs begin on September 4th and end on December 20th.
+First semester clubs begin on January 22 and end on May 17.
 There are no clubs on non-school days or on PLC days.
-There will be no clubs the week of Parent-Teacher Conferences, October 8 – October 12, as well as the week of November 19 – November 23.
+There will be no clubs the week of Parent-Teacher Conferences, February 11 – February 15, as well as the week of March 11 – March 15.
+HERE is a copy of the club form.

 All After School Clubs begin at 3:38 pm and end at 4:45 pm.
 Snack is served to all children at the beginning of each club.
 Please include dietary needs on the registration slip as well as special accommodations that your child may need.
 All school doors will remain locked until 4:45 pm, at which time door 1 will unlock automatically for parents to enter the building and sign out their child from the school’s auditorium.